 Risky and Can lead to Loss of funds

 Your capital is at risk!
 The trading market is generally risky and you should know there is always a possibility of losing your money.
-But there is a greater possibility in the CFD market because of the presence of margin of leverage where you can actually lose more than you deposited.
+But there is a greater possibility in the CFD market because of the presence of the margin of leverage where you can actually lose more than you deposited.

 In a Nutshell